Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Experiments

 \section{Experiments}

-In this section, we compare the proposed \ours (\Cref{alg:srw_dac}) to some related algorithms based on empirical risk minimization/hard thresholding that achieve state-of-the-art performance on several benchmark medical image segmentation tasks.
-We first demonstrate the performance improvements brought by \ours in terms of sample efficiency and robustness to subpopulation shift.
-Then, we compare \ours to the closely related hard thresholding algorithms~\citep{kawaguchi2020ordered,shen2019learning} and verify its empirical advantage as suggested in \Cref{rmk:relation_hard_thresholding}.
-Our ablation study further illustrates the indispensability of both the sample reweighting and consistency regularization, the careful combination of which leads to the superior performance of \ours\footnote{The implementation of \ours is released at \href{https://github.com/gail-yxie/adawac}{https://github.com/gail-yxie/adawac}.}.
+In this section, we investigate the proposed \ours algorithm (\Cref{alg:srw_dac}) on different medical image segmentation tasks with different UNet-style architectures.
+We first demonstrate the performance improvements brought by \ours in terms of sample efficiency and robustness to concept shift (\Cref{tab:synapse_sample_eff}).
+Then, we verify the empirical advantage of \ours compared to the closely related hard-thresholding algorithms as discussed in \Cref{rmk:relation_hard_thresholding} (\Cref{tab:trim}).
+Our ablation study (\Cref{tab:ablation}) further illustrates the indispensability of both sample reweighting and consistency regularization, the deliberate combination of which leads to the superior performance of \ours\footnote{We release our code at \href{https://github.com/gail-yxie/adawac}{https://github.com/gail-yxie/adawac}.}.

-\paragraph{Experimental setup.} We conduct experiments on two volumetric medical image segmentation tasks: abdominal CT segmentation for Synapse multi-organ dataset (Synapse)\footnote{\href{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}{{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}}} and cine-MRI segmentation for Automated cardiac diagnosis challenge dataset (ACDC)\footnote{\href{https://www.creatis.insa-lyon.fr/Challenge/acdc/}{https://www.creatis.insa-lyon.fr/Challenge/acdc/}}.
-We follow the official implementation of TransUNet~\citep{chen2021transunet} for the baseline architecture and evaluate segmentations with two standard metrics---the average Dice-similarity coefficient (DSC) and average $95$-percentile of Hausdorff distance (HD95).
-Dataset descriptions and implementation details are deferred to \Cref{app:imp}.
+\paragraph{Experiment setup.} We conduct experiments on two medical image segmentation tasks: abdominal CT segmentation for Synapse multi-organ dataset (Synapse)\footnote{\href{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}{{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}}} and cine-MRI segmentation for Automated cardiac diagnosis challenge dataset (ACDC)\footnote{\href{https://www.creatis.insa-lyon.fr/Challenge/acdc/}{https://www.creatis.insa-lyon.fr/Challenge/acdc/}}, with two UNet-like architectures: TransUNet~\citep{chen2021transunet} and UNet~\cite{ronneberger2015unet} (deferred to \Cref{subsec:exp_unet}).
+For the main experiments with TransUNet in \Cref{sec:experiments}, we follow the official implementation in \citep{chen2021transunet} and use ERM+SGD as the baseline.
+We evaluate segmentations with two standard metrics---the average Dice-similarity coefficient (DSC) and the average $95$-percentile of Hausdorff distance (HD95).
+Dataset and implementation details are deferred to \Cref{app:imp}.
 Given the sensitivity of medical image semantics to perturbations, our experiments only involve simple augmentations (\ie, rotation and mirroring) adapted from \citep{chen2021transunet}.